 - Watercolor (makes a photo look like a watercolor painting)

 - Fresco (makes a photo look like a fresco painting)

 - Neon Glow (adds a bright glow on any lines within the photo)

 - Plastic Wrap (makes the photo look as if it is wrapped in plastic)

 Why not have some fun and see what you can turn your photo into?
 You may be surprised at the creations you can make!

 Now we come to the actual programs and website applications you can use.
 There are potentially hundreds of apps available; we have selected the best on the market, however.
-Photoshop undoubtedly provides the most flexibility and options with GIMP following as the best free alternative.
-The other websites and programs can create fantastic painting effects however too – any one of the 6 below will create a superb painting effect!
+Photoshop undoubtedly provides the most flexibility and options with GIMP following as the best free Photoshop alternative.
+The other websites and programs can create fantastic painting effects however too – any one of the six below will create a superb painting effect!

 In this guide, we have run one of our own images through the filter process using each one of the listed programs/websites.
 This photo is just a simple JPEG image that was taken in the Peak District – the landmark is called Mam Tor if anyone is interested!
-The below is the original image without any painting effect applied for reference:
+Below is the original image without any painting effect applied for reference:

 1. Adobe Photoshop – Filter Gallery

 - Type – Graphic design and editing software